ordinary-developer/__obsolete-book_c_plus_plus_concurrency_in_action_a_williams/synopses/ch_6-LOCK-BASED_CONCURRENT_DATA_STRUCTURES/synopsis.md

 Guidelines for designing data structures for concurrency
 --------------------------------------------------------

-Basics of how to made data structures thread-safe
+Basics of how to make data structures thread-safe
 - ensure that no thread can see a state where the invariants of the data structure have been broken by the actions of another thread;